Geuthur/EVE-Alert-Opensource/README.md

 > [!NOTE]
 > To Use the Client Option you need at least 1 Server User!

-The client program can be used to connect to a socket server and continuously receives messages.
+- The client program can be used to connect to a socket server and continuously receives messages.
 The messages can be in one of two states: Normal or Alarm.

-When the client receives an Alarm message, it plays a sound.
+- When the client receives an Alarm message, it plays a sound.

-This will support a Alarm System for multiple Users

 ## Showcase<a name="showcase"></a>